Jraculea/SeatSniper/README.md

 - Enter `Ctrl + C` in the terminal/command prompt
 - The application will gracefully shut down and close the browser

-## 🔮 Planned Features
+## Planned Features

 - Enrollment in courses from multiple CUNY colleges
 - Moving from terminal output to webhooks for the status of courses
 - Fetching recommended courses based on DegreeWorks and professor reviews (i.e., faculty evaluations and RateMyProfessor)
 - Scaling to SAAS(?)

-## ⚠️ Important Notes
+## Important Notes

 - **Rate Limiting**: Keep the `interval` at a reasonable value (30+ seconds recommended) to avoid being rate-limited or flagged
 - **Security**: Never commit your `user_config.properties` file with real credentials to version control
 - **Browser Updates**: If you update your browser, you may need to download a new ChromeDriver version
 - **Account Safety**: Use this tool responsibly and in accordance with CUNY's terms of service

-## 📝 License
+## License

 See the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing
+## Contributing

+- Support the project by giving it a star 🌟 Thanks!
-Contributions are welcome!
+- Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📧 Support
+## Support

 If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/Jraculea/SeatSniper/issues).

 ---

-**Disclaimer**: This tool is for educational purposes.
+⚠️ **Disclaimer**: This tool is for educational purposes.
 Use responsibly and in accordance with CUNY's terms of service.
 The developer(s) is not responsible for any misuse of this software.